 The Company uses mortgage debt as another source of financing.
 The ability to obtain a mortgage loan is dependent upon the value of the property and the cash flows the specific property generates and the availability of funds from time to time from lending institutions.
-Currently, the Company has mortgage debt on the investments in associates which will be renewed at the end of the term, if necessary.
+Currently, the Company has guaranteed mortgage debt of the associates which will be renewed at the end of the term, if necessary.